CodeYourFuture/wordpress-module/lesson0.md

 ## What is WordPress?

 WordPress is an Open Source Content Management System (CMS), released in 2003 by Matt Mullenweg and Mike Little.
 It was released in 2003 by Matt Mullenweg and Mike Little.
-As of 2017, it has 59% of the CMS marketshare and 28% of all websites, worldwide.
+As of 2018, it has 60% of the CMS marketshare and 31% of all websites, worldwide ([source](https://kinsta.com/wordpress-market-share/)).
 It is:

 * The most popular CMS, by far
 * Free to use and modify